 Jesus himself was treated very poorly while on this earth.
 People slandered him, questioned his sanity, said he followed demons, tortured him, and crucified him.
 He warned his followers:

-Remember the words I spoke to you: “No servant is greater than his master.”
+Remember what I told you: “A servant is not greater than his master.”
 If they persecuted me, they will persecute you also.
 If they obeyed my teaching, they will obey yours also.
 (John 15:20)

 Learn from Shadrach, Meshach, and Abednego’s example.